What is The Phoenix Center for Grief and Trauma?

 What can I expect at my first appointment?

 Come in and make yourself comfortable in our waiting area.
 Help yourself to a cup of coffee or tea and a cookie.
-You may be greeted by a sweet dog named Biz.
 Your therapist will be with you at your scheduled appointment time.
 You will first spend some time getting to know each other.
 Your therapist will review your intake paperwork, ask questions to better understand your reasons for seeking therapy, and collaborate with you on a plan for treatment moving forward.

 Someone I love has died.
 How can you help me?

 Our hearts break for your loss.
 We know that we cannot bring your loved one back.
 But we also know that being around compassionate others who “get it” can help.
-We have been trained in Compassionate Bereavement Care (CBC), and as such, operate from the CBC Guiding Principles listed here.
+We can help you to be with, cope with, and learn about your grief and your pain.
+Some of our therapists have been trained in Compassionate Bereavement Care (CBC), and as such, operate from the CBC Guiding Principles listed here.
 We approach our care from a compassionate and non-pathologizing stance.
-Our center offers a safe and comfortable space for you to relax, enjoy complimentary coffee, tea, and cookies, use of a meditation room, and several options of ways that you can memorialize your loved one.
+Our center offers a safe and comfortable space for you to relax, enjoy complimentary coffee, tea, and cookies, and several options of ways that you can memorialize your loved one.

 Do you only work with people who have experienced a death or a trauma?

 No. While this is our area of specialization, we also work with those who are not currently experiencing loss or trauma.